-Food services will be supplied from a kitchen within the facility.
+Food services will be supplied from a kitchen within the village using a 'hot box'.
 Menus are in place that meet the nutritional needs of the residents with special cultural needs catered for.
-Food will be made available to residents in the dementia unit twenty-four hours per day/seven days per week.
-There are processes in place to make sure food is safely managed.
+There is a food control plan in place that has been approved and there are processes in place to make sure food is safely managed.